Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Discussion

-It is noteworthy that in both these cases, the reasoning used to identify and diagnose the problem was a kind of informal causal reasoning: approximate a manipulation of the relevant interpretable feature in question to determine whether it makes a causal difference to the output.
 Auditing algorithms to determine whether inappropriate features have a causal impact on the output can be an important part of the bias-checking pipeline.
 Moreover, a benefit of our proposed approach is that the black-box model may be audited without access to the model itself, only the predicted values.
 This may be desirable in some settings where the model itself is proprietary.